We currently offer the following classes for our partners:

 To register for a class, please click on the appropriate link below and complete the form.

 WebEOC is a web-based application that allows the county, cities, and other partners to communicate and coordinate response and recovery operations in a secure, real-time environment.
 This is a basic introduction to WebEOC for new users.
 This class will be held in the Johnson County Emergency Operations Center, located in Suite 100 of the Johnson County Administration Building, 111 S Cherry St, Olathe, KS 66061.

-This course provides an overview of how the Eeergency Operations Center functions during an activation.
+This course provides an overview of how the Emergency Operations Center functions during an activation.
 The intended audience for this course is Johnson County staff that have been assigned an EOC posistion.
 For more information contact Terry Kegin.
-This course will be held on the fourth Thursday of every month from 1:00p - 3:00p.
+This course will be held on the third Wednesday from 9:30 - 11:30p.

 Orientation for Partner Organizations:

 This orientation will provide our partners with a better understanding of Johnson County's Emergency Management Program, how the Emergency Operations Center (EOC) functions, and it will help the individual better understand their potential role in supporting the EOC.
 The intended audience for this orientation is individuals who are not currently employed by Johnson County but who may provide support, or coordinate with the EOC during response or recovery activities.
 This orientation will be held in the Johnson County Emergency Operations Center, located in Suite 100 of the Johnson County Administration Building, 111 S Cherry St, Olathe, KS 66061.
 The orientation is generally about 2 hours.

 If you would like to schedule an orientation, please complete this form.

 ICS-402: Incident Command System Overview for Executives and Senior Officials: